 Should I bring a computer?

 The Citadel does not require cadets to have personal computers in their rooms.
-The campus has first-rate computing resources-including ten computer labs in our classroom buildings, a small space in each barracks, multimedia presentation classrooms, a multimedia support center, and a fully automated library.
-Other than the technology fee you pay each semester, there is no charge for using the computer labs, campus network, or Internet access.
-However, a large percentage of our students choose to bring a computer due to convenience.
+The campus has first-rate computing resources-including 48 computer labs in our classroom buildings, a small space in each barracks, multimedia presentation classrooms, a multimedia support center, and a fully automated library.
+Other than the technology fee you pay each semester, there is no charge for using the computer labs, printers, campus network, or Internet access.
+However, a large percentage of our students choose to bring a computer due to convenience. *Students who are taking online or hybrid courses will need a computer to complete their coursework.

 What brand of computer should I buy or bring?
 Why?